 The Irritable Bowel Syndrome

 The Irritable Bowel Syndrome is a collection of the most common digestive symptoms - nausea, abdominal pain, excessive gas or bloating, constipation and diarrhea.
 When these symptoms occur over months or years in the absence of a visible disease, Doctors usually diagnose "irritable bowel syndrome" (IBS).
 While these symptoms should suggest problems originating in the food supply, medical diagnosis and treatment has usually ignored food factors.
 Food allergy and other forms of food intolerance such as lactose (milk sugar) and fructose intolerance are capable of producing a wide range of digestive problems.
+These two sugars are short-chain carbohydrates collectively known as FODMAPs.
+The group also includes fructans in wheat-based products, galacto-oligosaccharides in legumes, and polyols such as xylitol and mannitol in fruits and artificial sweeteners.

 The description "reactive bowel" is better than "irritable bowel".
 Reactive bowel suggests that the gastrointestinal tract is a sensing, reacting system with important immune responses to food.
 As soon as you say "reactive bowel" you have ask "reactive to what?"
 You then search for the cause in terms of food input and will often be closer to a solution.